Blog

 …among others.

-If much of this information is already in the patient chart, some EHRs allow you to pull that data into the TB/LTBI episode of care without duplicate entry, saving your staff time and reducing the risk of errors.
+If much of this information is already in the patient chart, some EHRs allow you to pull that data into the TB/LTBI episode of care without duplicate entry, saving your staff time and reducing the risk of errors.ull that data into the TB/LTBI episode of care without duplicate entry, saving your staff time and reducing the risk of errors.

 TB Treatment and Progress Plans

 EHRs can also be beneficial for tailoring the workflow of clinical staff during treatment and progress planning.
 Healthcare providers can base their TB treatment plan on several factors, including pre-existing medical conditions and drug allergies.
-Some EHRs allow your staff to manage medications dispensed to patients as well as the intake methods and reactions of the medications.
+A public health EHR solution may allow your staff to manage medications dispensed to patients, as well as the intake methods and reactions of the medications.

 Intake methods available could include Directly Observed Therapy (DOT) so that your staff can monitor if patients are taking their medication.
-These treatment observations are recorded in your EHR, and staff can mark for patient vomit, hold, partial dose, full dose, video observed, and more.
-Knowing the reactions to medications will help your staff choose the appropriate TB treatment method, and you can track which treatment they choose in your EHR.
+These treatment observations could be recorded in your EHR, and staff could mark for patient vomit, hold, partial dose, full dose, video observed, and more.
+Knowing the reactions to medications will help your staff choose the appropriate TB treatment method, and you can track which treatment they choose within your EHR system.

-Progress plans via flow sheets in the patient’s chart can help your staff keep a record of visit details, like menstrual period dates, steroids taken, and weight, among others.
-You can also mark if the patient needed an interpreter, ensuring that each patient is treated in a way they can understand
+Progress plans via flow sheets in the patient’s Electronic Health Record chart can help your staff record visit details, like menstrual period dates, steroids taken, and weight, among others.
+They can also mark if their patients need an interpreter or other forms of care for Social Determinants of Health, ensuring that each patient is treated in a way they can understand.

 Patient Education About TB

-A public health-focused EHR will allow your staff to store infographics, articles, or other resources that are helpful to educate your patients.
-Some even allow you to share these resources via email or text, or they can be printed out for your patients.
-EHRs with robust messaging capabilities allow you to select patients in select neighborhoods and send them resources based on their preferred communication method.
+A public health-focused EHR will allow your staff to store infographics, articles, or other helpful resources to educate your patients.
+Some even allow you to share these resources via email or text, patient portal, or printed out right in your local health department for your patients to utilize.

-Tuberculosis is often curable if treated, although there are strains that are not cured through standard medications, called multi-drug-resistant TB (MDR-TB).
+Tuberculosis is often curable if treated, although there are multi-drug-resistant TB (MDR-TB) strains that are not cured through standard medications.
 These cases require more intensive and lengthy treatments, which require more effort from public health departments.
-The battle against TB will continue, but public health departments, with the help of EHRs, can slow the spread, treat the infected, and educate community members.
+The battle against TB will continue, but public health departments, with the help of a robust public health EHR, can treat the infected, educate community members, and slow the spread of tuberculosis

 Original author credit: Monique Dever, March 29, 2017